dotnet/intro-to-dotnet-web-dev/5-blazor/README.md

 First, let's scaffold a new project for our game.
 With .NET 6 installed, we can start building our application at the command-line.

+**GitHub Codespaces Instructions**

+1. Open a GitHub Codespace.
+To do this, simply select the green **Code** button.
+Then click the **+** to create a Codespace on the main branch.
+2. Navigate to the project files in the [0-start folder](0-start)

+**Visual Studio Instructions**

 1. Create a new blazor application in Visual Studio 2022 by choosing the "File - New... - Project" menu.

-1. Choose a "Blazor WebAssembly App" from the list of templates and name it "ConnectFour".
+2. Choose a "Blazor WebAssembly App" from the list of templates and name it "ConnectFour".
 Click next

-1. Choose the .NET 6 framework, Authentication type should be set to "None" and uncheck the "ASP.NET Core hosted" checkbox.
+3. Choose the .NET 6 framework, Authentication type should be set to "None" and uncheck the "ASP.NET Core hosted" checkbox.

 	This should create a _ConnectFour_ directory containing our application.

-2. Run the app by pressing <kbd>F5</kbd> in Visual Studio 2022.
+4. Run the app by pressing <kbd>F5</kbd> in Visual Studio 2022.
 This builds the app and hosts it on a random port between 5000 and 5300.
 HTTPS has a port selected for it in the range of 7000 to 7300.

 	Your Output Window should report content similar to the following: